 Data integration and ETL are two important concepts in the field of data management and analysis.
 They both involve the process of bringing data from multiple sources together and making it available for further analysis and use.
-However, there are some key differences between data integration and ETL that are important to understand.
+However, there are some key differences between the two.
+Reading this article on Data Integration vs ETL will provide you with a holistic insight into those differences.

 Table of Contents